Chris Paddack: Minnesota Twins

 On April 7, 2022, the Padres traded Paddack, Emilio Pagán, and a player to be named later to the Minnesota Twins in exchange for Taylor Rogers, Brent Rooker, and cash considerations.
 On May 10, Paddack was put on the 10-day injured list due to a right elbow strain.
 He underwent his second Tommy John surgery on May 18, ending his season.

 On January 13, 2023, Paddack agreed to a one-year, $2.4 million contract with the Twins, avoiding salary arbitration.
 Later that day, Paddack agreed to a three-year, $12.5 million contract extension with the Twins that bought out his two remaining arbitration-eligible years and what would have been his first year of free agency.
 On September 24, Paddack was activated from the injured list to make his return from Tommy John surgery.
 Paddack began the season in the Twins rotation to begin the 2024 season but suffered through another injury shortened season, appearing in only 17 games before a complete shutdown due to a forearm strain in August.
 Paddack was 5–3 with a 4.99 ERA and 79 strikeouts over 88 1/3 innings pitched.

 Detroit Tigers

 On July 28, 2025, the Twins traded Paddack and Randy Dobnak to the Detroit Tigers in exchange for Enrique Jiménez.
 On September 2, Paddack was moved to the bullpen after posting a 5.40 ERA over six starts.
 On September 9, Paddack earned his first-ever MLB save, throwing the final three innings (all scoreless) of the Tigers victory over the New York Yankees.
+He made 12 total appearances (seven of them starts) for Detroit, compiling a 2-3 record and 6.32 ERA with 29 strikeouts over 47 innings of work.

+Miami Marlins (second stint)

+On February 12, 2026, Paddack signed a one-year, $4 million contract with the Miami Marlins.
+He made seven appearances (including six starts) for Miami, but struggled to an 0-5 record and 7.63 ERA with 27 strikeouts across 30 2/3 innings pitched.
+On May 5, Paddack was designated for assignment by the Marlins.
+He was released by Miami on May 10.

+Cincinnati Reds

+On May 13, 2026, Paddack signed a one-year, major league contract with the Cincinnati Reds.
+He made six appearances (including three starts) for Cincinnati, posting an 0–2 record and 6.04 ERA with 12 strikeouts across 22 1/3 innings pitched.
+On June 22, Paddack was designated for assignment by the Reds.
+He elected free agency two days later after clearing waivers.

+Texas Rangers

+On June 29, 2026, Paddack signed a major league contract with the Texas Rangers.
+He allowed two runs across four innings of relief in a 6–3 victory over the Cleveland Guardians.
+Paddack was designated for assignment by the Rangers the following day.
+On July 2, he elected free agency.

+Samsung Lions

+On July 11, 2026, Paddack signed a $473,333 contract with the Samsung Lions of the KBO League for the remainder of the 2026 season.